wilfriedbarth/wilfriedbarth/README.md

 ### Hey there! 👋

-I am a software engineer at [Expedia Group](https://www.expediagroup.com/) in Chicago, working in the [Media Solutions](https://advertising.expedia.com/) division.
-At work, I am hacking away in JavaScript, TypeScript, Java, and Kotlin.
-At home, I am dabbling in Clojure and Scheme.
+I am a software engineer at [Capital One](https://www.capitalone.com/) in Chicago.
+At work, I am hacking away in JavaScript, TypeScript, and Golang.

 Drop me a line at [wilfried.barth.prof@gmail.com](mailto:wilfried.barth.prof@gmail.com), connect with me on [LinkedIn](https://www.linkedin.com/in/wilfriedbarth/),